-Identifying and recovering from financial fraud can be complicated and stressful.
-Your organization's reputation is at stake, and your trust betrayed.
-Fraud investigators understand your fears and concerns and will work tirelessly to uncover the facts, document your case, and explain its complexities in clear, concise language.
-They will then serve as expert witnesses in litigation-- putting years of service and reputation on your side.
+The process of identifying and recovering from financial fraud can be time-consuming and stressful.
+The reputation of your organization is at stake, and your trust has been betrayed.
+Fraud investigators understand your concerns and work tirelessly to uncover the facts, document your case, and explain its complexities clearly and concisely.
+They will then serve as expert witnesses in litigation-- lending years of service and reputation to your case.

-Apollo Limited offers a variety of financial fraud services including threat and vulnerability assessments and criminal/clandestine investigations.
+Apollo Limited NCS offers a variety of financial fraud services, including threat and vulnerability assessments and criminal/clandestine investigations.
 We will find the truth behind the numbers.

 FRAUD & EMBEZZLEMENT